-One powerful feature of GraphQL is the ability to provide variables to your queries.
+One useful GraphQL feature is the ability to provide variables to your queries.
 This makes it easy to write reusable queries for common queries like a paginated list.

 After you define the variables you're using in your query, you can provide values for them by expanding the "Variables" panel underneath the GraphQL editor.
 The API Explorer will helpfully typeahead the names of variables you've already defined and notify you if a required variable is missing.

-If your variables are not defind as a valid JSON object, the results will display an error.
+If your variables are not defined as a valid JSON object, the results will display an error.

 After sending queries, you can revisit them at any time in your session by opening the History panel.
 When you select a query you've previously sent, it will load the query in the editor panel and the variable values you used in the variables panel.

 Slow-loading queries can hurt the user experience of your application or website.
 That's why the API Explorer also comes with a handy debugger for analyzing your queries and finding opportunities to better optimize slow queries.

 The debugger will be empty until you run a query.
 After running a query, the debugger will show a diagram of its performance metrics.
 Select any item in the timeline to see more information.